 Please make sure you allow at least two weeks for your materials to arrive.
-You may check the status of your ILL item by logging onto My ILLiad.
+You may check the status of your ILL item by logging in to your ILL account.

 How will I know when my book or article arrives?

-The link for your ILL journal articles will appear on your My ILLiad homepage and these will be there for you for at least 30 days.
+The link to your ILL journal articles will be available on your account homepage and will be there for at least 30 days.

 My ILL item is taking forever to arrive!
 Why is that the case?

 It is the policy at the Kimbel Library to process received items in less than 24 hours, but it is not unusual for some of the lenders to take up to two weeks to process a request.
 Here are a few normal reasons for a delay in the process:

 - Most ILL returnable items like books are sent via "Library Rate" mail, which normally takes longer than first-class postage.